ray-project/ray/doc/source/cluster/kubernetes/examples/rayjob-kueue-priority-scheduling.md

 ## Step 0: Create a Kubernetes cluster on GKE (Optional)

 If you already have a Kubernetes cluster with GPUs, you can skip this step.
-Otherwise, follow [Start Google Cloud GKE Cluster with GPUs for KubeRay](kuberay-gke-gpu-cluster-setup) for more details on setting up a Kubernetes cluster on GKE.
+Otherwise, follow [Start Google Cloud GKE Cluster with GPUs for KubeRay](kuberay-gke-gpu-cluster-setup) to set up a Kubernetes cluster on GKE.

 ## Step 1: Install the KubeRay operator